bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 #### Merlin

-Freya was curled up on Leon&rsquo;s bed, next to Merlin, as they continued their discussion about various quirks about King Arthur's behavior.
+Freya was curled up on Leon&rsquo;s bed, next to Merlin, as they continued their discussion about various quirks about King Arthur&rsquo;s behavior.
 He was okay with this conversation, in part because he knew that Leon meant well.
 But he could not shake some feeling of *wrongness* from his mind.
 Despite the close-call from this morning, Merlin&rsquo;s place was by Arthur&rsquo;s side.
 Merlin needed to ensure that the age of Albion came to pass.
 Maybe one day Merlin would even come to love Arthur.
-Giaus had always told him that his destiny was entwined with Arthur's.
+Giaus had always told him that his destiny was entwined with Arthur&rsquo;s.

 His thoughts about Albion reminded him that there was another matter to be discussed.
 Lancelot and Gwen new, but that was *different*.
 Merlin was still not allowed to exist, and stay alive within Camelot.
-Leon still upheld Camelot's laws.
+Leon still upheld Camelot&rsquo;s laws.

-Merlin didn't really need the help.
+Merlin didn&rsquo;t really need the help.
 He could just stop time, and get out of whatever situation was harming him, and continue his duty to his king.
 His duty to his nation, to fulfil his destiny.
 Having magic had its perks.

-"We have heard reports that you are not the only victim of Arthur's behavior," Leon's question jarred Merlin out of his reverie.
+&ldquo;We have heard reports that you are not the only victim of Arthur&rsquo;s behavior,&rdquo; Leon&rsquo;s question jarred Merlin out of his reverie.

-"Who?"
-Merlin asked, unexpectedly feeling betrayal at Arthur's attentions being elsewhere.
+&ldquo;Who?&rdquo; Merlin asked, unexpectedly feeling betrayal at Arthur&rsquo;s attentions being elsewhere.
 Its not that Merlin wanted them, but he could endure them.

 *How dare Arthur try to make love to others?
 Merlin could take it, and had Freya to go home to.
-Who else could survive Arthur's manipulations?
-Why didn't Arthur trust him enough to stay loyal?
+Who else could survive Arthur&rsquo;s manipulations?
+Why didn&rsquo;t Arthur trust him enough to stay loyal?
 Was Merlin not enough for him?
 Would Arthur have remained loyal had he just complied this morning?*

-Merlin could help stop this, but he knew he couldn't stop anything without using his magic.
-Hiding his magic felt like holding his breath, somthing he was used to, but remained unfomfortable.
+Merlin could help stop this, but he knew he couldn&rsquo;t stop anything without using his magic.
+Hiding his magic felt like holding his breath, something he was used to, but remained uncomfortable.

-Merlin idly stroked Freya's hair, hoping that she was starting relax, now that he was for the most part, safe.
+Merlin idly stroked Freya&rsquo;s hair, hoping that she was starting relax, now that he was for the most part, safe.
 Or as safe as he could ever get within the walls of Camelot.

 Ever since he had learned how to create a potion to help Freya control her Bastet form, she has been able to pass of as being mostly human.
 It was amazing how many skill most would just accept as a skill, and not even think to suspect magical intervention.
-Freya's skill plants was one of those skills.
-Merlin's finger strayed to Freya's cheek, as he longed for the serene stillness of her garden, within his wards, where their secret could be free&mdash; magically guardered, to be unseen by any passerby.
+Freya&rsquo;s skill plants was one of those skills.
+Merlin&rsquo;s finger strayed to Freya&rsquo;s cheek, as he longed for the serene stillness of her garden, within his wards, where their secret could be free&mdash; magically guarded, to be unseen by any passerby.

-Until now, Merlin had  genuinely believed that Arthur's treatment of him had been a secret.
-Or at least ignored as "Merlin being Merlin again".
+Until now, Merlin had  genuinely believed that Arthur&rsquo;s treatment of him had been a secret.
+Or at least ignored as &ldquo;Merlin being Merlin again&rdquo;.
 He thrived on invisibly shielding others from the pain.
-Keeping Arthur's sins a secret felt no different than keeping his *other* secret.
+Keeping Arthur&rsquo;s sins a secret felt no different than keeping his *other* secret.
 The one that would mean his own death.
 Arthur kill him gleefully upon finding out that Merlin had magic.
 Arthur was  the king after all.
-There was no reason why Merlin's actual opinion on the king's "affections" should be any less of a secret.
+There was no reason why Merlin&rsquo;s actual opinion on the king&rsquo;s &ldquo;affections&rdquo; should be any less of a secret.

 The important people in his life knew, and that was all that mattered.

+The scratch of George&rsquo;s quill sent a shiver down Merlin&rsquo;s spine, bringing him back into the room.

 </section>